Invasive lobular carcinoma breast cancer

 - discharge from the nipple that is not breast milk

-- MRI: magnetic imaging is used to take pictures of the breast tissue and detect cancer if the results of other tests are unclear.
-They can also show how much of the breast is affected by the cancer and how far it may have spread.
+MRI: This may help detect cancer if the results of other tests are unclear.
+It can also show how much of the breast cancer has affected and how far it may have spread.

-- Biopsy: involves removing and testing a sample of breast tissue.
-It can be done by surgery or a needle extraction.
-It can confirm the diagnosis of ILC and the subtype, of which there are several.
+Biopsy: This involves removing and testing a sample of breast tissue.
+A biopsy can be through surgery or a needle extraction.
+A biopsy can confirm the diagnosis of invasive lobular carcinoma and identify the type.

-There are several different kinds of ILC.
-The subtypes are based on how the cancer cells look under a microscope.
+There are several kinds of invasive lobular carcinoma, depending on how the cancer cells look under the microscope.

-Most commonly, ILC is made of small cells that invade the fatty tissue and ligaments around the milk ducts.
-In classic cases of ILC, the cancer cells look very similar to each other and grow in a single-file pattern.
+The most common type consists of small cells that invade the fatty tissues and ligaments around the milk ducts.
+In these classic cases of invasive lobular carcinoma, the cancer cells look similar to each other and grow in a single file pattern.

-Other types of ILC are classified according to their growth pattern.
-These include:
+Doctors classify other types according to their growth pattern.

-- Alveolar invasive lobular carcinoma: cancer cells grow in groups instead of the classic singular pattern.
+Alveolar invasive lobular carcinoma: Cancer cells grow in groups rather than in a singular pattern.

-- Tubulolobular invasive lobular carcinoma: has some of the growth pattern of classic ILC but some of the cancer cells also form small tube-like structures, known as tubules.
+Tubulolobular invasive lobular carcinoma: This shows some of the growth patterns of classic invasive lobular carcinoma, but some cells also form small tube-like structures, known as tubules.

-It can be hard to determine the extent of ILC and so this cancer tends to be treated aggressively.
-Surgical treatments are very common.
+It can be hard to determine the extent of the cancer, and it often needs aggressive treatment.
+Surgical treatment is common.